History of the Jews in New York (state)

-Judaism, the second-largest religion practiced in New York, with over 2.2 million followers in New York State; and with approximately 1.6 million adherents in New York City as of 2022, represents the largest Jewish community of any city in the world, greater than the combined totals of Tel Aviv and Jerusalem.
+As of 2020, the Jewish population in New York State was 1,598,000, accounting for 21% of all Jews in the United States.
+In New York City alone, there are approximately 960,000 Jews, establishing it as the largest Jewish community in the world, surpassing the combined totals of Tel Aviv and Jerusalem.

 Nearly half of the city's Jews live in Brooklyn.
-The ethno-religious population makes up 18.4% of the city and its religious demographic makes up 8%.
 The first recorded Jewish settler was Jacob Barsimson, who arrived in August 1654 on a passport from the Dutch West India Company.
-Following the assassination of Alexander II of Russia, for which many blamed "the Jews", the 36 years beginning in 1881 experienced the largest wave of Jewish immigration to the United States.
-In 2012, the largest Jewish denominations were Orthodox, Haredi, and Conservative Judaism.
+In 2012, the largest Jewish denominations were Orthodox (both Haredi and Modern Orthodox) and Conservative Judaism.
 Reform Jewish communities are prevalent through the area.
 Congregation Emanu-El of New York in Manhattan is the largest Reform synagogue in the world.

 Jews have settled in New York State since the 17th century.
 In August 1654, the first known Jewish settler, Jacob Barsimson, came to New Amsterdam.
 The Dutch colonial port city was the seat of the government for the New Netherland territory and became New York City in 1664.
 The first significant group of Jewish settlers came in September 1654 as refugees from Recife, Brazil to New Amsterdam.
 Portugal had just conquered Brazil from the Dutch Republic, and the Spanish and Portuguese Jews there promptly fled to New Amsterdam, the precursor to present-day New York City.
 A group of 23 Jewish immigrants in New Amsterdam was greeted by director general Peter Stuyvesant who was at first unwilling to accept them.

-The Jewish population in New York City went from about 80,000 in 1880 to 1.6 million in 1920.
-By 1910, more than 1 million Jews made up 25 percent of New York's population and made it the world's largest Jewish city.
-As of 2022, about 1.6 million residents of New York City, or about 18 percent of its residents, were Jewish.
-New York State is home to more than 2.2 million Jews, constituting approximately 11 percent of the state's total population.
+The Jewish population in New York City grew from about 80,000 in 1880 to 1.6 million in 1920.
+By 1910, it became the world's largest Jewish city, as more than 1 million Jews accounted for 25 percent of the city's population.
+As of 2023, about 960,000 residents of New York City, or about 10% of its residents, were Jewish.
+As of 2011, New York state had about 1.75 million Jews, constituting approximately 11 percent of the state's total population.
 Due in large part to the rise in the Hasidic Jewish population, New York City's Jewish population is once again increasing rapidly.
 Long Island and the Hudson Valley represent the two largest suburban concentrations of Jews in New York.